 You can use this field to specify which products or services on your site are on sale.

 Like sitelinks, each of these promotion extensions are clickable and can send traffic to a specific product or offer page.

 If your promotion is for a limited time only, you can specify that here.
 You also choose to schedule these extensions to run in advance of these extensions, but not after.

 Promotion extensions can be applied at the account, campaign, or ad group level.

 It’s no secret that having an incredible sale or promotion can help increase your ad’s CTR.
 What is a surprise though, is how much these new promotion extensions can increase your ad’s CTR.

-During beta tests, WordStream clients have seen amazingly high CTRs from these promotion extensions, averaging nearly a 10% CTR when these promotion extensions show!
+WordStream clients have seen amazingly high CTRs from these promotion extensions, averaging nearly a 10% CTR when these promotion extensions show!
 We’ve seen promotion extensions outperform other popular extensions such as sitelinks and price extensions as well!

-Once these new extensions are fully available, be sure to add promotion extensions to your account to take advantage of their high CTR!
+Be sure to add promotion extensions to your account to take advantage of their high CTR!

 The aggregated data in this post is based on a sample of 18 WordStream client accounts with early beta access to Promotion Extensions who were advertising on the Google Search Network between November 2016 and May 2017.

 Mark is the Director of PPC at SearchLab Digital.
 Previously, Mark worked at WordStream and was named the Most Influential PPC Expert of the Year by both PPC and Microsoft.